 Choosing your topic

-Your goal here is to make sure that your audience walks away from your talk feeling excited and inspired and thinking about your topic in a way they hadn’t before.
+Your goal here is to make sure that your audience walks away from your talk feeling excited and inspired.
+Get them thinking about your topic in a way they hadn’t before.

 If your conference is on gardening, for example, create a presentation on keeping an indoor herb garden alive.
 That’s something you should be able to cover in an hour.
-On the other hand, a presentation about herb gardening in general is too broad and there’s too much to cover for your audience to feel like there was a real, robust take away.
+On the other hand, a presentation about herb gardening in general is too broad.
+There’s too much to cover for your audience to feel like there was a real, robust take away.